mahathibodela/VAE_GANs_Codes/README.md

 ## DCGAN

-**Refinement** : It is a refinement of GAN.
+**REFINEMENT** : It is a refinement of GAN.
 Introduced CNN in building GAN.

 ## PIX2PIX